 - 5 Hertford Street (Drink & Dance)

 What to See Outside the City:

 - Cotswolds – Soho Farmhouse is great but not your only option.
-Rent an AirBnb with friends and take in the countryside.
+Rent an AirBnb with friends in Charlbury, head to The Bull Inn, and take in the countryside.

-- Cambridge – totally feasible to drive out for the day, relax on a punt tour, then grab lunch/dinner in town before heading back.
+- Cambridge – totally feasible to drive out for the day, relax on a punt tour, then grab lunch/dinner in town before heading back to London.